CrossEarth-Gate: Fisher-Guided Adaptive Tuning Engine for Efficient Adaptation of Cross-Domain Remote Sensing Semantic Segmentation: Experiments

 \subsection{Cross-Domain Performance Comparison}

 \paragraph{Generalization Across Climate Zones.} As presented in Tab. \ref{exp:casid}, Full-Tuning undergoes a catastrophic performance decline compared to the Frozen backbone, confirming that unconstrained fine-tuning severely overfits to the source domain.
 Specialized, static PEFTs present inconsistent performance, showing varying efficacy depending on the domain.
 For instance, the Earth-Adapter achieves the second-best average result (64.5\%) when trained on the Tem domain, whereas the Adaptformer performs better (61.8\%) when trained on the Trf domain.
 This variance suggests that different climate-zone transfers necessitate a different emphasis on spatial, semantic, or frequency adjustments, exposing the inherent limitations of the specialized PEFT strategy.
 In contrast, CrossEarth-Gate demonstrates consistent performance, achieving SOTA results in 10 of the 12 scenarios and securing the highest average mIoU across all four source domains, all while maintaining high parameter efficiency.
-This superior result highlights the critical advantage of our structured RS module toolbox, which integrates spatial, semantic, and frequency modules to comprehensively tackle the complex RS domain shifts.
+This superior result highlights the critical advantage of our structured RS module toolbox, which comprehensively tackles the complex RS domain shifts.
 While our method is dominant, in two isolated cases (Tem2Sub and Trf2Sub), static methods like Earth-Adapter or Adaptformer achieve marginally better results.
 This suggests that for these specific shifts, their fixed module placement coincidentally aligns well with the required feature adaptation.
 However, these static, specialized methods fail to generalize to other domains.
-The comprehensive results underscore the robustness and superior generalization capability of the CrossEarth-Gate framework across different climate zones.
+The comprehensive results underscore the robustness and superior generalization capability of the CrossEarth-Gate framework across different climate zones. \paragraph{Generalization to Disaster Scenarios.} Tab. \ref{exp:rescue} shows the results of the generalization task from a standard aerial dataset (Potsdam) to a post-disaster scenario (RescueNet), involving simultaneous shifts in geography, spectral bands, and target object appearance.
+CrossEarth-Gate again achieves the highest mIoU in both experiments, with an mIoU of 60.1\% on P(r)2Res and 58.6\% on P(i)2Res.
+Our method demonstrates strong generalization on ambiguous, large-scale classes like Impervious surfaces and Clutter, which are prevalent in post-disaster environments.
+However, for the Building class, the Frozen backbone outperforms our method in the P(r)2Res case.
+This is a noteworthy finding, suggesting that the DINOv2's pre-trained representations for highly structured objects are already extremely robust and generalizable.
+In this context, any adaptation may marginally disrupt these near-optimal features for the Building class.
+Despite these class-specific variances, the comprehensive SOTA mIoU scores validate the superior and more balanced generalization capability of CrossEarth-Gate in the complex cross-domain RS scenarios.